91ahmed/StructFlask/README.md

-MVC Style Framework for easily creating web applications with __Python__.<br/>
-The framework created by __flask__ to provide a workable mvc architecture to facilitate application development.
+StructFlask is a modular framework built on top of Flask, designed to provide an organized mvc structure and to streamline the development of web applications.

 ### Components
 ```python